VayaBuzz/microservices-blog/README.md

 # microservices-blog
-Playground project for experiments with React and Microservice back end
+Playground project for experiments with React and Microservice backend